acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 During the signup process, we will be asked to create a starter project and connect to a database.
 We will connect dbt to BiqQuery using [BigQuery OAuth](https://docs.getdbt.com/docs/collaborate/manage-access/set-up-bigquery-oauth).
 More detailed instructions on how to generate the credentials and connect both services can be found in this [link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).
 When asked, we connect the project to our *development* dataset.

-Make sure we have set up a GitHub repo before hand.
+Make sure we have set up a GitHub repo beforehand.
 We will add repository into dbt with cloning our GitHub repo by copying the SSH key from our repo.
 Then, we need a deploy key, head to our GitHub repo and go to the settings tab.
 Under security we will find the menu *deploy keys*.
 Click on *Add key* and paste the deploy key provided by dbt cloud.
 Make sure to tick on *Allow write access*.

 In the IDE windows, press the green *initialize* button to create the project files.
 Inside `dbt_project.yml`, change the project name both in the `name` field as well as right below the `models` block.
 We may comment or delete the `example` block at the end.